danipro1993/DLB.AspNetCore.BackgroundTasks/README.md

 # DLB.AspNetCore.BackgroundTasks

-DLB.AspNetCore.BackgroundTasks allow generate new task in AspNetCore 2.2+ with new scope.
-This behavior is useful when you need generate new task and free the actual request.
+DLB.
+AspNetCore.
+Background Tasks allow generate a new task in AspNetCore 2.2+ with the new scope.
+This behavior is useful when you need to generate new task and free the actual request.

-This funcionality is so easy to implement, we only need call a service collection extensions method.
+This functionality is so easy to implement, we only need to call a service collection extensions method.

 ## Requirements